God makes Heroes in Caves and Valleys

 The Endless Rehearsal

-I used to be a musician.
-And one of the things I learned early is that the performance is only a fraction of the actual work.
+I used to be an athlete.
+And one of the things I learned early is that the game is only a fraction of the actual work.

-Most of music is rehearsal.
-Running the same measures over and over again.
-Getting a phrase wrong, backing up, trying again.
-Working on a single transition for an hour until your fingers remember the shape without your brain having to think about it.
+Most of becoming the best athlete you can be is practice, repetitions, and putting the work in.
+Running the same drills over and over again.
+Working on your weak areas.
+Getting the footwork wrong, resetting, trying again.
+Working on a single move for an hour until your body remembers the pattern without your brain having to think about it.

-The rehearsal room doesn’t have an audience.
-There’s no applause.
-Nobody is taking pictures.
+The gym doesn’t have an audience.
+There’s no crowd.
+Nobody is cheering.
 Nobody is impressed.
-It’s just you and the work, grinding through the unsexy middle of skill development.
+It’s just you and the work, grinding through the boring work of conditioning and skill development.

-It feels like an endless rehearsal where you’re running the same measures over and over again, and the music still isn’t coming together.
+It feels like an endless practice where you’re running the same drills over and over again, and the results still aren’t showing.
 You keep practicing faithfulness in the small things.
 You keep showing up when it’s hard.
 You keep saying yes to obedience even when you can’t see where it’s leading.

 There’s no mountaintop moment.
 There’s no dramatic breakthrough.
 Just the slow, repetitive work of becoming someone who can carry what God eventually wants to hand you.